kelvinkoon/kelvinkoon.github.io/content/posts/exploring-efficient-pokemon-search-schemas.md

 You can find a full-size image of the high-level design [here](/images/PsTeamsServiceArchitecture.png).

 After some discussion, I opted for AWS Lambda and API Gateway to handle requests to the DynamoDB storage.
-Consideration was made for hosting the service on ECS Fargate with Elasticache, but the incurred additional cost and maintenance for compute wasn't a great trade-off.
+Consideration was made for hosting the service on ECS Fargate with Elasticache, but the incurred additional cost and maintenance for compute didn't feel justified.
+Fewer resources also means fewer points of failure.

 I ended up moving API Gateway to a separate CDK stack since it can be re-used to integrate with other services in the future.
 Deploying the stack is a time-consuming process since it also creates resources for associating the external domain.
 In particular, certificate validation via DNS takes time as does DNS propagation when associating a CNAME record with your external domain.
 The intended workflow is to deploy your service stack for console testing.
 When developers wish to test end-to-end, they can deploy the API Gateway stack after confirming their individual services are working as intended.

 ## Database Access Patterns

 For the current iteration, there were two primary use-cases.

--   Retrieving teams from a date (ie. 'snapshot date')
+-   Retrieving teams from a date (ie. "snapshot date")
 -   Filtering teams by certain Pokémon
     -   eg. return all teams with Arcanine and Palafin